 Georgia State University’s Neuroscience Institute is among the nation’s best.
 We offer three graduate degree programs in Neuroscience: Ph.D., Stand-alone M.S., and a B.S./M.S Dual Degree.

-Students work with Core Neuroscience Faculty and over 40 Associate Faculty from other departments including, Biology, Chemistry, Computer Science, Education, Mathematics, Nursing, Psychology, Philosophy, and Physics.
+Students work with Core Neuroscience Faculty and over 50 Associate Faculty from other departments including, Biology, Chemistry, Computer Science, Education, Mathematics, Public Health, Psychology, Philosophy, and Physics.

 - Rich array of learning opportunities

-Students can choose from over 50 electives (e.g., computational modeling, cognitive neuroscience, neurophilosophy, neuroendocrinology, neuroplasticity), obtain training in a wide range of research methodologies, and have the opportunity to teach and attend journal clubs, seminars, and distinguished speaker series.
+Students can train in behavioral neuroscience and neuroendocrinology, neurogenomics and genetics, neuroimmunology and cardiometabolic diseases, computational neuroscience, neuroethics, and primate behavior and cognition.
+Students can obtain training in a wide range of research methodologies, and have the opportunity to teach and attend journal clubs, seminars, and distinguished speaker series.

 - First-rate place for neuroscience

 Including the 350,000 square foot Petit Science Center.
-For a list of research resources see neuroscience.gsu.edu/research
+There are numerous centers associated with the Neuroscience Institute.
+For a list of research resources see neuroscience.gsu.edu/research.